hackene-ai/content-ops-starter/content/pages/index.md

       color: text-light
     subtitle: ''
     text: >+
-      With cutting-edge AI solutions, discover how our technologies can streamline your operations, enhance decision-making, and boost your production efficiency.
-Start your journey towards innovation today!
+      \<div style="text-align: center">With cutting-edge AI solutions, discover how our technologies can streamline your operations, enhance decision-making, and boost your production efficiency.
+Start your journey towards innovation today!\</div>

     actions:
       - type: Button